jagermi3ster/The-Pentagon/_posts/2023-2-5-Tangible Artifacts.md

 - I then put our flask server with data into aws.
 The problem I have gotten into is creating docker in AWS.

 ![]({{site.baseurl}}/images/aws.png)

+**Next Week's Plan**

+- In the next three days I plan to get the aws server fully up and running.
+I plan to fix the problem of editing the dockerfile and successfully running all the docker compose commands.
+I then plan on working on inserting nginx on the ubuntu servers.

+- After I finish with the backend aws server I plan on making a successful login in page that stores data in our sql table.
+I plan to have my other frontend help me with this because I have not ever made a working login page and I will need some help.